Amydrium zippelianum

 Amydrium zippelianum is a flowering plant in genus Amydrium of the arum family, Araceae.
-Its pattern is very distinctive and is sometimes cultivated as an ornamental plant.
+Its pattern is distinctive and it is sometimes cultivated as an ornamental plant.

 Distribution

-Its native range is Central Malesia to New Guinea.It is often common, but rarely seen now in Philippines, Sulawesi, Halmahera, Talaud Islands, Irian Jaya, and Papua New Guinea.
+Its native range is Central Malesia to New Guinea.
+It is often common, but rarely seen now in the Philippines, Sulawesi, Halmahera, Talaud Islands, Irian Jaya, and Papua New Guinea.

 Habitat

 Primary lowland to lower montane rainforest, occasionally in regrowth or as a weed in plantations.

-Medical Uses
+Medical uses

 Its leaves can be used as traditional medicine for sore ribs.

-How to take care of amydrium zippelianum?